kubeflow/community/proposals/kubeflow-conformance-program-proposal.md

 -  Install the distribution
 -  Runs the Kubflow conformance test suite
--  Submits the test log as a PR to Open Usage Commons (OUC) for approval.
+-  Submits the test log as a PR to Kubeflow Trademark Team for approval.
 -  Upon approval and following trademark guidelines, Company X changes the distribution name to "X service for Kubeflow", or "X Platform (Certified Kubeflow)"
 -  Optionally, the distribution may be listed in a catalog on Kubeflow website